 - Wash your hands BEFORE preparing food, eating or giving food to babies, AFTER pee or poo or cleaning baby or helping someone who is ill.

-- Keep your body and clothes fresh & clean.
+- Keep your body and clothes fresh and clean.
 Keep your nails & toes, teeth & ears, face & hair CLEAN.
 Shoes/flip-flops protect against worms.

-- Keep human & animal poo & pee away from flies that spread germs.
-Use latrines & afterwards, wash your hands.
+- Keep human and animal poo and pee away from flies that spread germs.
+Use latrines and afterwards, wash your hands.

 - Keep your face fresh and clean.
 Wash well with a little clean water and soap morning and evening, plus if flies buzz near sticky eyes.

 - Don’t touch clean, safe water with dirty hands or cups.
-Keep it safe & free from germs.
+Keep it safe and free from germs.

 - Sunlight makes water safer.
-Filter it into a plastic bottles & leave for 6 hours until it’s safer to drink.
+Filter it into a plastic bottles and leave for six hours until it’s safer to drink.

-- When you can, use the sun to dry & destroy germs on plates & utensils after washing.
+- When you can, use the sun to dry and destroy germs on plates and utensils after washing.

-- Kill or reduce flies by keeping the home & community free from rubbish & dirt.
+- Kill or reduce flies by keeping the home and community free from rubbish and dirt.
 Store rubbish safely until it’s collected, burned or buried.

-The messages can be used by educators to use with children, as SMS text messages for older children or for households or ideas for campaigns, quizzes or games and on the social media.
+The messages can be used by educators to use with children, as SMS text messages for older children or for households or ideas for campaigns, quizzes or games and on social media.
 You can download our free booklet now with all these messages here!
 This booklet is also available in many languages.

 Some of these messages have been adapted and added to by our partner, Save the Children in their programme, The Stop Diarrhoea Initiative.
 As part of this programme, school health clubs are implementing twelve sets of activities around twelve health messages.
 These are based around four of the Children for Health topics and one of the messages added is around the correct use of the toilet/latrine.
 Here are the twelve topics and messages.